genarominetto/aws_cdk_action/README.md

 The `setup.sh` script configures the environment for the AWS CDK deployment:

-- It links Python and pip executables to their version 3 counterparts.
-- Installs Python packages with pip and upgrades pip itself.
+1. Link Python and pip to version 3 and install all required Python packages including `aws-cdk-lib`, `constructs`, and dependencies from `requirements.txt`.
-- Installs `aws-cdk-lib` and `constructs`, which provide the necessary AWS services for the project.
-- Installs additional dependencies from `requirements.txt`.
-- Configures the AWS CLI to use the "us-east-1" region and set output format to "json".
+2. Configure AWS CLI settings for the "us-east-1" region with JSON output.
-- Runs `cdk synth` to synthesize the CloudFormation template from the CDK application.
-- Executes `cdk deploy` to deploy the CDK stack to AWS.
+3. Synthesize and deploy the CDK stack to AWS using `cdk synth` and `cdk deploy`.

 To initiate this workflow, commit changes to `app.py` or any files in the `stacks` directory and push them to your GitHub repository.

-## View the Stack in the AWS Console
+# View the Stack in the AWS Console

 After the deployment completes, you can view the status and configuration of your CDK stack in the AWS Management Console.
 Here are the steps to locate and review your deployed stack: